-- Copy of the Local Safeguarding Children Board's Procedure for Allegations of Abuse made against a Person who works with Children. - Information on how to access legal/union advice and representation. - Any relevant information on the process.
-These do not replace the need for a face to face discussion, but provide a framework for discussion. - Information on the process of the enquiry and planned timescales. - Information on the interviews which may be conducted. - Information on independent support which may be available.eg, employee counselling service, professional association/ Union, General Practitioner, Teacherline.
+- Copy of the Local Safeguarding Children Board's Procedure for Allegations of Abuse made against a Person who works with Children; - Information on how to access legal/union advice and representation; - Any relevant information on the process.
+These do not replace the need for a face to face discussion with the nominated person providing support but provide a framework for discussion; - Information on the process of the enquiry and planned timescales; - Information on the interviews which may be conducted; - Information on independent support which may be available, e.g. employee counselling service, professional association / Union, General Practitioner, Education Support.